M.Ed. in Instructional Technology: P12 School Library Media

 Cost and Length of Program

 The prescribed M.Ed. in Instructional Technology course sequence will allow you to complete the course requirements of the program within 7 semesters.
-Based on completing 36 course hours, the cost of the program is *$10,548 not including standard University fees.
+Based on completing 36 course hours, the cost of the program is *$10,548 (based on 2019 rates for 36 hours over 7 semesters) not including standard University fees.
 We encourage you to compare our cost with any other institution.
 We think you will be pleasantly surprised to see what a great value VSU is.

 |Required Documents||Admission Requirements|